StefanRickli/anp/README.md

 ### Prerequisites

 ANP has been developed in Matlab R2016b.
-It should be backward compatible down to R2016a (not yet tested).
+It should be backward compatible down to R2016a.
+R2017a hasn't been tested, yet.

 (v4.0 should be compatible down to R2014b.)